|Download Help (Windows Only)|

-The user interface execution system is single-threaded.
+The User Interface execution system has only a single thread associated with it.
 The user interface thread uses the Normal priority of the other execution systems.
-So if you set a VI to run in the Standard execution system with Above Normal priority, the user interface execution system might not run, which might result in a slow or non responsive user interface.
-Likewise, if you assign a VI to run at Background priority, it runs with lower priority than the user interface execution system.
+So if you set a VI to run in the Standard execution system with Above Normal priority, the User Interface execution system might not run, which might result in a slow or non responsive user interface.
+Likewise, if you assign a VI to run at Background priority, it runs with lower priority than the User Interface execution system.

 As described earlier, if a VI calls a lower priority subVI, that subVI is raised to the same priority level as the caller for the duration of the call.